FAQ

 Do you provide your own treats?
 What if my dog has allergies?

 We prefer that the pet parents provide the pet treats because you know what your pets likes.
-Most of us keep rabbit treats on hand which generally are good for dogs with allergies.
+Most of us keep rabbit or kangaroo treats on hand which generally are good for dogs with allergies.
 At the meet and greet, we ask if you pet has any allergies so we can be on the lookout.

 Can I hire you to take my dog to the vet?